 A few items in the directions are worth reiterating.
 First, the saddle brackets must be installed on the axle with one leg over the raised lip on the cast iron center section.
 If you don’t do this, the bar won’t fit properly and you’ll encroach upon the brake lines.
 Second, the instructions state that you should hand tighten or loosely install the sway bar until the end so that adjustments can be made to the overall fit.
 This is important as you will most likely require some fine tuning to ensure all pieces and parts fit together well and that you have enough clearance between the exhaust pipe and driver side shock absorber (we had only 1 inch between each).

 Like any job, having the right tools will make the install go much quicker and easier.
-You’ll need a pair of socket wrenches with a 3/4-inch standard socket, a 7/16-inch standard socket, and a 3/4-inch deep socket.
+You’ll need a pair of socket wrenches with a 3/4-inch standard socket, a 7/16-inch standard socket, a 3/4-inch deep socket, and a torque wrench.
 A 10-inch extension for the socket wrench is also recommended during the installation of the passenger side clevis plate.
 You’ll also need a flat bladed screw driver to pry open the brake line clips, a hammer to install the metal spacer tubes, and a rubber mallet to adjust the position of the sway bar before everything is tightened up.
 A crescent wrench will also be needed to tighten the bolts on the threaded portion of the end links.
 Lastly, a torque wrench is required to tighten all nuts to the specified foot-pound ratings: 60 foot pounds for the axle U-bolts, 50 foot pounds for the frame mounted U-bolts, and 35 foot pounds for the end link clevis bolts.

 Now let’s delve into those instructions issues we mentioned earlier.
 Step 10 of the instructions simply states to, “lubricate outside and install hourglass bushing and spacer tubes into the sleeve in end link,” but nowhere in the instructions does it explain how to do this.
 There’s a technique used to install both and we had to find a YouTube video on how to do this.
 First, you apply a small amount of grease to one end of the hourglass bushing then the sleeve of the end link is pressed down into the bushing using the palm of your hand.
 Once the bushing is in place, then you can install the metal spacer tube using a small amount of grease on one end.
 To install the spacer tube in the bushing, lightly hammer it into place.
 Do NOT install the spacer tube into the hourglass bushing first or you won’t be able to install it in the sleeve.
 We found out the hard way that this approach doesn’t work.
 We also recommend performing this step first before getting underneath the truck for the main install.